sapcc/swift-drive-autopilot/README.md

 autopilot cannot check the broken drive's `swift-id`, any automatic assignment could result in a duplicate `swift-id`).

+IDs are assigned in the order in which they appear in the YAML file.
+If there are only four drives, using the configuration above, they will definitely be identified as `swift1` through `swift4`.

 ### Runtime interface

 The autopilot advertises its state by writing the following files and